shannie25/SE-AI-Powered-Attendance-System/README.md

 - admin can generate class and student reports
 - Central database with secure access per role

+## Backend Overview

+The backend is built using **Node.js** and **Express.js**, located in `src/Backend/`.
+It handles all API endpoints for face registration, attendance logging, student management, and future dashboard integration.

+### Structure:
+- `controllers/` — Contains logic for handling attendance, recognition, and student data.
+- `routes/` — Defines API endpoints for face recognition, attendance, and student registration.
+- `server.js` — Initializes the Express server and middleware.
+- `data/` — Placeholder for future database integration or JSON-based logging.

+### Key Endpoints:
+- `POST /students` — Register a new student.
+- `POST /recognize` — Submit face embedding for recognition.
+- `POST /attendance` — Log attendance manually or via recognition.
+- `GET /attendance` — Retrieve attendance records.

+> The backend is modular and ready for integration with a Figma-ready frontend dashboard.

 ## UML Diagrams

 ### 1. Use Case Diagram